Lotteries Act 1710

-The Lotteries Act 1710 (9 Ann c 6) was an Act of the Parliament of Great Britain.
+The Lotteries Act 1710 (9 Ann. c.
+6) was an act of the Parliament of Great Britain.
 As enacted, it specified duties on exports of certain commodities, coal, and candles and regulated the state lottery.
-Section 57, the last to be repealed, reinforced the Suppression of Lotteries Act 1698 and specified a £100 fine for offenders, to be distributed one third each to the Crown, the parish poor, and the informant.
+Section 57, the last to be repealed, reinforced the Suppression of Lotteries Act 1698 (10 Will.
+3. c.
+23) and specified a £100 fine for offenders, to be distributed one third each to the Crown, the parish poor, and the informant.

 Section 14 in Ruffhead's Edition corresponds to sections 14 and 15 in The Statutes of the Realm, and later section numbers are consequently one less in Ruffhead.

 The penalties specified in the act for unauthorised lotteries were extended to the Kingdom of Ireland in 1756.

 Some of the duties ceased automatically after 32 years; others were ceased by various acts from 1784 onwards.
-The 1710 act's provisions regulating the state lottery were amended by later acts until it was finally abolished under the Lotteries Act 1823.
+The 1710 act's provisions regulating the state lottery were amended by later acts until it was finally abolished under the Lotteries Act 1823 (4 Geo.
+4. c.
+60).

-All sections of the act except section 57 were repealed by the Statute Law Revision Act 1867.
+All sections of the act except section 57 were repealed by the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59).